Skip to main content

 December 2025 Updates to Brightspace

 As we come to the end of 2025, there are still updates coming to Brightspace.
-This month’s update includes two long-requested features and a few beneficial improvements.
+This month’s update includes a big feature addition to the Creator+ toolset, two long-requested improvements, and other updates.
+These updates will go into effect with the December update to Brightspace that comes out overnight on December 11, 2025.

 Assignments – Update to Group Assignment evaluation email option